ADMISSIONS COMMITTEE MISSION STATEMENT

-In choosing to include race and ethnicity among the multiple factors that contribute to diversity and are therefore considered by the Admissions Committee, Chobanian & Avedisian School of Medicine affirms its longstanding commitment to inclusion of groups which have been subject to discrimination and which, without special commitment, would not be represented among our students in meaningful numbers.
+Chobanian & Avedisian School of Medicine affirms its longstanding commitment to recruiting and training a diverse physician workforce.
 A diverse student body is consistent with the history and mission of Chobanian & Avedisian School of Medicine and is a core educational imperative of the institution for a number of reasons, including the following:

-- The ability to understand and value a patient’s culture is a key element of physician competence and is best taught by life experience, rather than as an abstract object of study
+- The ability to understand the impact and value of a patient’s culture is a key element of physician competence and is best taught by life experience, rather than as an abstract object of study

-- Diversity promotes understanding and contributes to the breakdown of stereotypes and biases
+- Working and learning with a group of people with a variety of different backgrounds and experiences promotes understanding and contributes to the breakdown of stereotypes and biases

-- A diverse student body promotes a rich, lively, enlightened discussion and prepares students for a heterogeneous workforce and society
+- A diverse student body promotes a rich, lively, enlightened discussion and a more nuanced understanding of the practice of medicine

-- Racially, ethnically, and culturally diverse leadership in medicine is critical to progress in healthcare and in society as a whole
+- Diverse leadership in medicine is critical to progress in healthcare and in society as a whole

 - A diverse student body will contribute to a diverse physician workforce, supporting improvements in access to health care for vulnerable populations and a reduction in racial and ethnic disparities in health status.